Content Routing

 *

-* - ContentUrlResult::url() if the content has a URL string that could be relative or contain insert tags.
+* - ContentUrlResult::url() if the content has a URL string that could be relative or contains an insert tag.

 * - ContentUrlResult::redirect() to generate the URL for a new content instead of the current one.